Easily ANIMATE your EMOTE with keyframes!

 • OPACITY

-To add a more steamy effect, we can change the opacity of the letter as it rises.
+To add a more vapor-like effect, we can change the letter's opacity as it moves up.

-For this, it is only necessary to position yourself on key 1 (make sure the diamond has a red border when you have selected it).
-And on the opacity slider (above your layers), move it to 0.
+To do this, simply position yourself on keyframe 1 (make sure the diamond has a red border after selection).
+And in the opacity bar (above your layers), move it to 0.

-Next, you go to your key 2, and bring the opacity to 100.
+Next, go to your keyframe 2 and set the opacity to 100.

-With this, your letter should make a pop-up animation.
+With this, your letter should perform an appearance animation.

 • REPEAT

-Now, you will do the previous steps with two more letters, in order to have the text "Zzz".
+Now, you will repeat the previous steps with two more letters to get the text "Zzz".

-The new letters that you add, put them below the first one you have made, in this way, when they appear, they will go one after another, and not interfering between order and superposition.
+Place the new letters you add below the first one you created; this way, as they appear, they will follow one after another, without interfering with order and superposition.

-Once you have your three animated letters, you can apply a colored border to them to make them more attractive in the emote.
+Once you have your three letters animated, you can apply a colored border to make them more attractive in the emote.

-Under LAYER PROPERTY, find EFFECT -> EDGE EFFECT and turn it on.
+In LAYER PROPERTY, look for EFFECT -> BORDER EFFECT and activate it.

-Once activated, you will be able to modify the color of the border, and the thickness:
+Once activated, you can modify the border color and thickness:

-And you apply this border to your three letters.
+And apply this border to your three letters.

-For this emote with a vibration effect, it is only necessary to have the base emote.
+For this emote with a vibration effect, only the base emote is needed.

-We're going to apply a blur effect, so if you prefer, copy the layer so you can go back to the original if you don't like the changes.
+We are going to apply a blur effect, so if you prefer, copy the layer to be able to revert to the original if you don't like the changes.

 • BLUR